zoeyzuo-se/vsc-apim-policy-combiner/README.md

 Open the Command Palette by pressing Ctrl+Shift+P (Windows, Linux) or Cmd+Shift+P (macOS).

-Type "Extract Policies" or "Combine Policies" and select the appropriate command from the list.
+Type `Policy Combiner` or `Policy Extractor` and select the appropriate command from the list.

 ### Using shortcuts[TODO]
 Alternatively, you can use the following keyboard shortcuts: